With Philippa Strandberg-Long

 She is currently studying towards a PhD in Meisner technique and cognitive psychology.

 A non-refundable deposit of £50 is required immediately to confirm your booking.
 All participants must be available for both days.
 Once the deposit has been paid, cancellations can be made but deposits will be retained.
-Actors are expected to operate under the MAP Code of Conduct throughout the workshop.
 Failure to do so will result in them being asked to leave - no refunds will be made in these instances.

 All actors on the course must agree to work under the terms outlined in the MAP Code of Conduct.